 Puro's research and indoor growing site is nestled in a quiet area of the Waihopai Valley in Marlborough.
 It is here that we are growing our indoor cultivars – plants with low THC, high CBD and an equal mix of THC and CBD.
 Our plants are hand-harvested and boutique-dried and will be sold as premium dried manicured flower or plant mass for extraction.
 Our first harvest was completed in May 2021.

-Our Waihopai research facility was opened in September 2020 and our purpose-built cannabis seed, genetics and breeding facility will be opened in August 2021.
-Combined, this will be the biggest, purpose-built facility of its kind in the country.
+Our Waihopai research facility was opened in September 2020 and our purpose-built cannabis seed, genetics and breeding facility opened in November 2021.
+Combined, this is the biggest, purpose-built facility of its kind in the country.

 Puro’s breeding programme is led by two global experts in their field: geneticist Anna Campbell with a PhD in plant biotechnology and global cannabis agronomist and Churchill Fellow Tom Forrest.
 Anna and Tom bring the science, networks and strategic partnerships of AbacusBio and Indicated Technology, and they are backed by Puro’s formidable research and cultivation team.